razorcd/blockchain-ethereum-dapp/README.md

 - install Node (developed with v8.9.2)
 - install Truffle package, the solidity compiler and deployer: `npm install -g truffle`
 - install all dependencies: `npm install`
-- start a local Ganache (ex Test-RPC) blockchain server using one of the avaliable methods:
+- start a local Ethereum blockchain server using one of the avaliable methods:
     - using Ganache app: https://github.com/trufflesuite/ganache
-    - using docker: `docker run -d -p 8545:8545 trufflesuite/ganache-cli:latest -a 10 --debug`
+    - using docker Ganache image: `docker run -d -p 8545:8545 trufflesuite/ganache-cli:latest -a 10 --debug`
-    - using CLI: `npm install -g ganache-cli` and `ganache-cli -a 10 --debug`
+    - using Ganache-cli (ex.
+TestRPC): `npm install -g ganache-cli` and `ganache-cli -a 10 --debug`
 - install chrome extension Metamask: https://metamask.io/

 ### Deploy and start app